 How to choose a repair shop

-No matter what you drive – sports car, family sedan, pick-up, or mini-van, when you go in for repairs or service, you want the job from done right.
-The mehr following advice should take much of the guesswork out of finding a good repair establishment.
+No matter what you drive – sports car, family sedan, pick-up, or mini-van, when you go in for repairs or service, you want the job done right.
+The following advice should take much of the guesswork out of finding a good repair establishment.

-Don’t just drop your vehicle off couleurs at the nearest establishment and hope for the best.
+Don’t just drop your vehicle off at the nearest establishment and hope for the best.
 That’s not choosing a shop, that’s merely gambling.

 - Read your owner’s manual to become familiar with your vehicle and follow the manufacturer’s suggested service schedule.

 - Ask friends and associates for their recommendations.
-Even a in this high-tech era, old-fashioned word-of-mouth reputation is still valuable.
+Even in this high-tech era, old-fashioned word-of-mouth reputation is still valuable.